Discover key trends shaping Bali's 2025 property market—off-plan growth, compact villas, rental shifts, and data-backed insights from REID and SAS.

 Coretax is an integrated system that unifies all tax administration processes, including:

-By bringing these processes into a single digital platform, Coretax is designed to automate compliance, reduce manual errors, and ensure real-time tax reporting.
+By bringing these processes into a single digital platform, Coretax aims to automate compliance, reduce manual errors, and ensure real-time tax reporting.
 The Indonesian government has been working towards this transformation for years—starting with the digitisation of electronic KTPs (e-KTPs) for all Indonesian citizens, and now entering the second phase of synchronising tax data with national identity records.

 Building upon this, the MoF issued Regulation No. 81 of 2024 (PMK-81) on October 18, 2024, to streamline various tax regulations in preparation for Coretax.
 This regulation, effective from January 1, 2025, revokes 42 existing regulations to harmonize procedures and emphasizes electronic channels for tax administration.